“Joy does not simply happen to us. We have to choose joy and keep choosing it every day. “– Henri Nouwen

 Put veggies in the bottom of the slow cooker.
 Salt & pepper meat, then place in the slow cooker on top of veggies.
 Add liquid.
 Cover and cook on low 10 hours or high 6 hours.

 Are you still stuck for last-minute gift ideas?
-Did you catch my post on Subscription Boxes as an option for last-minute gifts?
-(They keep on giving all year long!)
+Did you catch last weekend’s post where I included a bunch of unique and creative off-the-beaten-path gifts you can get up through Christmas morning?
+(Plus, they keep on giving all year long!)

 Sharing My Heart With You

-Thank you for reading Empty Nest Blessed, for your sweet comments, and for shopping with me this season!
+As this year comes to a close, I want to thank you for being such amazing friends!
+Thank you for reading Empty Nest Blessed, for your sweet comments, and for following me on social media, and for allowing me to open up and share my life with you.
 I wish I could hug each of you personally and tell you what you mean to me.

 Merry Christmas, my precious friends!